macmanes-lab/HackMD/macro.md

 ---

 # macro_200_per_cage
-This is the curret production macro, EDITED TO 200 SECOND SAMPING
+This is the curret production macro, from USB drive

 ```
 [macro 1]
- ' Barbara Joos January 24, 2020 for University of New Hampshire.
+ ' Barbara Joos December 18, 2019 for University of New Hampshire
 ' Macro for FMS with multiple SS-4 and single multiplexed flow channel.
 Using equations for pull system.
-Baseline is marker B, Muliplexer chamber 8.
+Baseline is marker B, Muliplexer chamber 8
-'This macro assumes that there is a criterion channel.
 'This macro goes up to calculation of VO2, VCO2, VH2O and saves a modified file.

+'First create a criterion channel to use for interpolations.
+transform general all_samples expression Respchan = 7
+active channel Respchan
+for {n} = 0 to 6
+if exists_marker {n} then
+Select marker_anchor {n} 300 samples left search_all_samples
+select selectedwindow selected
+transform general selected expression {n}
+select change_right +10

+For more marker {n}
+Select marker_anchor {n} 300 samples left search_from_selected
+transform general selected expression {n}
+select change_right +10
+Next marker

+end if
+Next {n}

 'do the smoothing and lag corrections on O2, CO2, WVP
 active channel O2